Siege of Bristol (1645): Preparations in Bristol

 Prince Rupert ordered the town to prepare for a six-month siege.
 He ordered his men out to forage, had cattle driven into the town, and ordered large quantities of corn from Wales to assist those who could not afford to prepare themselves.
 On 12 August, Rupert wrote to Charles stating that Bristol would be able to withstand a siege of four months.

 Despite these efforts, Bristol was in an extremely precarious position, with plague rife and concerns that the citizens might mutiny against the Royalists.
-Military issues also abounded: there had been no time to clear the surrounding countryside of cover, the outer walls were extremely hard to defend — being over 4 miles in length and less than 5 ft high in places — and men were deserting daily.
+Military issues also abounded: there had been no time to clear the surrounding countryside of cover.
+Rupert attempted to remedy this by burning nearby villages, but Fairfax intervened and only Bedminster and Clifton were destroyed, while Hanham, Keynsham and Stapleton were spared.
+The outer walls were extremely hard to defend — being over 4 miles in length and less than 5 ft high in places — and men were deserting daily.

 On 3 September, Prince Rupert convened a council of war.
 They considered three options: